flyteorg/flytectl/docs/source/gen/flytectl_update_plugin-override.rst

-Updates plugin overrides for given project and domain combination or additionally with workflow name.
+Update plugin overrides for given project and domain combination or additionally with workflow name.

 Updating to the plugin override is only available from a generated file.
 See the get section for generating this file.
 This will completely overwrite any existing plugins overrides on custom project, domain and workflow combination.